Everything you need to know in 60 seconds

 Whether you’re a manufacturing giant or an office-based enterprise, a Company Energy Audit is a vital step toward safeguarding operations, reducing costs, and meeting sustainability goals.
-In this guide, we’ll explores what an energy audit entails, who needs it, and why it is critical for Indian businesses in 2025 and beyond.
+In this guide, we explore what an energy audit entails, who needs it, and why it is critical for Indian businesses in 2025 and beyond.

-An energy audit is a systematic, engineering-driven process that analyzes how energy is consumed across a facility’s operations.
-It involves a combination of data analysis, site inspection, and diagnostic testing to evaluate the energy input-output relationship at every functional level, be it lighting, HVAC, process machinery, or utility infrastructure.
+An energy audit is a systematic, engineering-driven process that analyses how energy is consumed across a facility’s operations.
+It involves a combination of data analysis, site inspection, and diagnostic testing to evaluate the energy input-output relationship at every functional level — be it lighting, HVAC, process machinery, or utility infrastructure.

 In practical terms, energy audits in India now involve:

-This level of scrutiny makes an energy audit a critical input not just for sustainability programs, but also for asset lifecycle management, business continuity planning, and insurance risk assessments.
+This level of scrutiny makes an energy audit a critical input not just for sustainability programmes, but also for asset lifecycle management, business continuity planning, and insurance risk assessments.

 Types of Energy Audits in India

-Energy audits are tailored to the organization’s operational complexity and strategic goals.
+Energy audits are tailored to the organisation’s operational complexity and strategic goals.
 The Bureau of Energy Efficiency (BEE) outlines multiple levels of audits, each with specific depth and technical methodology:

 This first-level audit uses visual inspections, interviews, and basic metering to identify low-hanging opportunities for energy savings.
 Auditors note operational practices, idle equipment, and lighting inefficiencies.
 No instrumentation-based diagnostics are carried out in this phase, making it quick and cost-effective, but relatively high-level.